cmumford/cap-touch-starter/README.md

 # Introduction

-This is a simple hardware/software starter project that contains an MCU (ESP32), and a capacitive touch screen.
+This is a simple hardware/software starter project containing an MCU (ESP32), and a capacitive touch screen.
 Nothing fancy, just something to fork when starting a new project that needs these capabilities.